MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-indataset-attribute.md

 You must define this attribute on a variable if it's used as the value of the [Editable Property](../properties/devenv-editable-property.md), [Enabled Property](../properties/devenv-enabled-property.md), [Visible Property](../properties/devenv-visible-property.md) and [StyleExpr Property](../properties/devenv-styleexpr-property.md).

 > [!NOTE]
-> This attribute is obsolete and no longer works and isn't required to include the AL variable's value in the dataset.
+> This attribute is obsolete.
+It no longer works and isn't required to include the AL variable's value in the dataset.

 ## See Also